 Students are expected to be active online at least every week as evidenced by submission of a quiz.
 Students MUST complete Unit 1 assignments, including the Unit 1 quiz and Forum before the mandatory Unit 1 deadline.
-Students who do not complete Unit 1 by the deadline will be considered to have "NEVER ATTENDED" under HFCC Policy.
+Students who do not complete Unit 1 by the deadline will be considered to have "NVER ATTENDED" under HFCC Policy.
 The HFCC Registrar will be notified that they have NEVER ATTENDED, a "never attended" grade will be entered on their transcript, and they will not be permitted back into the course.
 Don't be that "never attended" person.

-Students who wish to drop the course must either drop it themselves at the registrar or ask the professor via email.
-If students wish to drop the course or receive a DR grade, it is the student's responsibility to drop the course or request a DR. DO NOT ASSUME THAT INACTIVITY WILL BE REWARDED WITH A DR GRADE.
+Students who wish to drop the course must notify either drop it themselves at the registrar or ask the professor via email.
+If students wish to drop the course or receive a DR grade, it is the student's responsibility to drop the course or receive a DR grade, it is the student's responsibility to drop the course or receive a DR grade.